-Internal audit did not execute any operational duties for SIIL and will not review a business area or function in which they have had recent management or operational responsibility or are otherwise conflicted.
+Internal Audit did not execute any operational duties for SIIL and will not review a business area or function in which they have had recent management or operational responsibility or are otherwise conflicted.

-To ensure the independence of the auditors and effective governance, Internal Audit had a primary reporting line to the Chair of Audit Committee and secondary reporting lines to the Board.
+To ensure the independence of the auditors and effective governance, Internal Audit had a primary reporting line to the Audit Committee and secondary reporting lines to the Board and Risk Committee.

-The Internal Auditor attended all SIIL Audit Committee meetings in 2021, providing quarterly updates to the Board.
+The Internal Auditor attended all SIIL Audit Committee meetings in 2022, providing quarterly updates to the Board.